 Here, we’ll dive a little deeper into our changes to the Cacoo Editor.
-In future posts, we’ll discuss both the Dashboard and how teams collaborate.
+In a separate post, we’ll discuss the Dashboard.

 New comments feature

 A favorite of the new Editor is the addition of our comments feature.
 With comments, you can have your whole team leave feedback right on your diagram sheets wherever they want.

 Others can then reply, and the comment can be marked resolved once the discussion is complete.
 The comment will remain visible, but it will be marked with a checkmark.